 Assessing what you can afford

 Now that you have a better idea of your monthly income and expenses, you can start to assess what your home budget really looks like:

 - In addition to your rent payment, is there room left over in your discretionary spending that could go toward your mortgage bill?

 - Are there expenses you are comfortable reducing or eliminating, such as subscription services or your discretionary budget?

 - Is there room in your budget for the potentially higher utility expenses that could come with your new home?

 - Is there room in your budget for potential HOA fees that may come with your new home?

 - Do you have emergency savings for surprise home repairs, car repairs, health care expenses, or other emergencies?
 Without savings in place, you run the risk of having to take on more debt, or even going into foreclosure.

 Running the numbers is one thing, having a mortgage bill come in every month is another.
 One experiment you can try is “practicing” your mortgage payment to get a true sense of how buying a home will affect your monthly budget.
 If your estimated mortgage payment is more than your current rent, start putting aside the extra amount every month to simulate making mortgage payments.
 Does your budget still feel comfortable?
 If not, you may want to rethink how much you can really afford.
 Bonus: you can put the extra money saved during this exercise toward your down payment.

 Whether you’re one month or one year away from buying a home, Better is here to help you assess your options.
-Click here to get our Guide to Buying A Home or schedule a call with one of our licensed Loan Consultants.
+Click here to get our Guide to Buying A Home or schedule a call with one of our licensed Mortgage Experts.